indykite/terraform-provider-indykite/docs/resources/external_data_resolver.md

 ### Required

-- `location` (String) identifier of Location, where to create resource
+- `location` (String) Identifier of Location, where to create resource
 - `method` (String) HTTP method to be used for the request.
 Valid values are: GET, POST, PUT, PATCH.
 - `name` (String) Unique client assigned immutable identifier.
 Can not be updated without creating a new resource.
 - `request_type` (String) Request type specify format of request body payload and how to set Content-Type header.
 Currently only `json` is supported